 Definition of Suffering

-In our Healing journey, it often comes down to resisting a natural flow of energy within us.
+On our Healing journey, we begin to see that much of what we resist are natural flows of energy within us.
 For instance, emotion is simply a flow of energy that moves through us like a wave when it is allowed to flow naturally.
 However, we often learn when we are young that some emotions are wrong or bad to feel, and so we resist (repress) them.
 It is when that natural flow of energy hits the wall of resistance within us that we have the inner experience called suffering.
-Often, this experience is what we might label as something like “anxiety” or “fear” or “panic,” depending upon the intensity of the natural energy trying to move through us.
+Often, this experience is what we might label as something like “anxiety” or “fear” or “panic,” depending upon the intensity of the natural energy trying to move through.
 (This experience can take many forms, not just anxiety.)
-Believe it or not, we can also resist energies that we might call joy, or passion, or excitement, because we learned those were wrong to feel when we were younger.
+Believe it or not, we can also resist energies like “joy,” or “passion,” or “excitement,” because somehow we learned those were wrong to feel when we were young.
 In this case, we have the same inner experience of suffering (in the form of anxiety or whatever other form it may take) when that energy hits the wall of resistance within us.
-Again, suffering/resistance occurs when we believe a thought that says what is happening should not be happening.
-If I believe a thought that says I shouldn’t feel a certain emotion but the reality is that the energy of that emotion is present, then I am suffering/resisting.
+Again, suffering/resistance occurs when we believe that what is happening should not be happening.
+If I resist or repress a certain emotion but the reality is the energy of that emotion is present, then I am suffering.

-The Nature of Suffering
+The Cycle of Suffering

-When I had this realization, I immediately understood that just because we are caught in this cycle of suffering doesn’t mean there is nothing else to who we are.
+Our choice is not in whether or not we are resisting “what is.”
+If we are suffering, we are already doing that.
+Our choice is in where we place our attention next.
+Just because we are caught in the cycle of suffering doesn’t mean there is nothing else to who we are.
 Many of us do not realize there is anything else to us.
 Our entire lives have become almost entirely about trying to control and avoid what we don’t want (suffering).